cstahoviak/cherno-cpp/README.md

 ### Video #75: Structured Bindings
 - Structed Bindings are a new feature to C++17 that allow us to handle [multiple return values](#video-52-how-to-deal-with-multiple-return-values-in-c) in a cleaner way.
 - Structured bindings allow us to "cleanly" return things like Tuples and Pairs.
-- In [Video #52](#video-52-how-to-deal-with-multiple-return-values-in-c), Cherno said that her preferred returning an instance of a struct that contains the members he wanted to return, but his opinion has changed somewhat to prefer returning tuples and/or pairs via _structured bindings_.
+- In [Video #52](#video-52-how-to-deal-with-multiple-return-values-in-c), Cherno said that he preferred returning an instance of a struct that contains the members he wanted to return, but his opinion has changed somewhat to prefer returning tuples and/or pairs via _structured bindings_.
 - Recall that when returning a `std::tuple` (or `std::pair`), accessing the tuple members was a bit ugly, and we had to use `std::get` and an index that wasn't very human-readable:
    ```
    std::tuple<std::string, int> create_person(std::string name, int age) {